tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Computer-vision/deploy-computer-vision-on-premises.md

 ---
-title: Computer Vision tároló használata a Kubernetes és a Helm használatával
+title: Use Computer Vision container with Kubernetes and Helm
 titleSuffix: Azure Cognitive Services
-description: Telepítse az Computer Vision tárolót egy Azure Container Instanceba, és tesztelje egy böngészőben.
+description: Deploy the Computer Vision container to an Azure Container Instance, and test it in a web browser.
 services: cognitive-services
 author: IEvangelist
 manager: nitinme